 (1) Pay all employees the prevailing wages under chapter 104 if the taxpayer is the general contractor on the project; or

 (2) Provide, in any contract let in connection with the project, stipulations requiring the contractor and any subcontractor to pay the prevailing wages under chapter 104 for the employees working on the project.

-(d) The director of taxation shall prepare any forms that may be necessary to claim a credit under this section.
-The director may also require the taxpayer to furnish information to ascertain the validity of the claim for credit made under this section and may adopt rules necessary to effectuate the purposes of this section pursuant to chapter 91.
+(h) The director of taxation shall prepare any forms that may be necessary to claim a credit under this section, may require proof of the claim, and may adopt rules under chapter 91 to carry out this section.

 "Net income tax liability" means income tax liability reduced by all other credits allowed under this chapter.

 "Qualified facility" means a commercial, retail, hotel, warehouse, or industrial facility; provided that either the facility or the commercial district where the facility is located is at least twenty-five years old.

 (j) This section shall be repealed on December 31, 2010."

 SECTION 3.
 Following each year in which a tax credit under this section may be claimed, the director of taxation shall submit a written report to the governor and the legislature, which shall include all projects qualifying for the credit, the commercial district where each project is located, the annual and projected total costs of each project, and the amount of the credit for each project.